spurgeonc/ai-dnd-game/README.md

+# AI DnD Group
+## Members:
+Chance Spurgeon-Couraud
+Morgan Ray Altmann
+Erik Harden
+Jared Milligan

+## Current goals:
-﻿Current goals: Train AI to recognize rooms/borders/grid squares, token recognition, create classes for GPT personalities, image upload, image reading, file storage
+Train AI to recognize rooms/borders/grid squares, token recognition, create classes for GPT personalities, image upload, image reading, file storage

-How we envision this working:
+## How we envision this working:
         A camera will overlook a play area
         The play area will consist of a dnd dry erase mat and a dungeon drawn on the mat There will be white markers on the mat with a number and letter combination on it